Conway Christian School: Athletics

 The Conway Christian Eagles compete in the 2A Classification administered by the Arkansas Activities Association.
 Conway Christian offers the opportunity to participate in football, baseball, softball, volleyball, bowling (boys/girls), cross country (boys/girls), golf (boys/girls), basketball (boys/girls), cheer, tennis (boys/girls), and track and field (boys/girls).
 Conway Christian athletes have been successful at both the regional and state levels, and several athletes have accepted college athletic scholarships.
 The CCS men's golf and American football teams both won 2A state championships in 2024.

 Clubs

 CCS offers a wide variety of clubs for its students to participate in.
 These clubs include: arts, drama, quiz bowl, marching band, choir, and color guard.
-The high school quiz bowl team has been dominant since its formation in 2008, winning a total of 6 championships.
+The high school quiz bowl team has been dominant since its formation in 2008, winning a total of 6 state championships.